martylouis/martylouis.com/src/content/pages/about.md

 ---
 title: About
-description: About the site and its author.
+description: Marty is a designer and developer based out of Destin, FL.
 draft: true
 ---